Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_190.md

 to acquisition of land, construction of building and supply of machinery.
-Except as disclosed under “*Related Party Transactions*” on page 18 and in the ordinary course of business, our Group Companies do not have or currently propose to have any business interest in our Company.
+Except as disclosed under "*Related Party Transactions*" on page 18 and in the ordinary course of business, our Group Companies do not have or currently propose to have any business interest in our Company.

 ## RELATED BUSINESS TRANSACTIONS

-Except as set forth in “*Related Party Transactions*” on page 18, no other related business transactions have been entered into between our Group Companies and our Company.
+Except as set forth in "*Related Party Transactions*" on page 18, no other related business transactions have been entered into between our Group Companies and our Company.

 ## COMMON PURSUITS OF OUR GROUP COMPANIES